Dr. Troy D. Paino, President

 Mary Washington’s Number One Eagle

 Dr. Troy D. Paino has led the University of Mary Washington for nearly a decade as the 10th president.
-He’s known by students for welcoming them to campus during move-in and into his home for evening dinners, and he champions Mary Washington’s public liberal arts and sciences mission of providing academic excellence and social uplift in equal measure.
-He’s deeply committed to student success and educational distinction, a supporter of faculty and staff, and the top encourager for community engagement at all levels.
+He’s known by students for welcoming them to campus during move-in and into his home for evening dinners, and he champions Mary Washington’s public liberal arts and sciences mission of providing academic excellence and meaningful experiences.
+He’s deeply committed to student success and educational distinction, a supporter of faculty and staff, and a steward of community connections.

-Dr. Paino’s student-centered approach has been recognized nationally, with NASPA-Student Affairs Administrators in Higher Education selecting Paino to receive the 2023 President’s Award, following honors recognition for the Region III President’s Award in 2022.
+Dr. Paino’s student-centered approach has been recognized nationally, with NASPA-Student Affairs Administrators in Higher Education selecting him to receive the 2023 President’s Award, following honors recognition for the Region III President’s Award in 2022.
 Both awards recognize a college or university president or chancellor who has, over a sustained period, advanced the quality of student life on campus by supporting the institution’s student affairs staff and initiatives.
 It is the highest honor NASPA bestows on a college or university president or chancellor.
-In the Commonwealth, President Paino receives annual accolades on the Virginia Business Power 500 Power List, and, in 2024, he was listed among the “50 most influential people in Northern Virginia” by Northern Virginia Magazine.
+In the Commonwealth, Dr. Paino receives annual accolades on the Virginia Business Power 500 Power List, and, in 2024 and 2025, he was listed among the “50 most influential people in Northern Virginia” by Northern Virginia Magazine.
+In 2025, he became a Virginia Business Icon – a recognition of lifetime achievements.

-He has overseen the renovation of Mary Washington’s historic and beloved amphitheater, a major expansion to the Jepson Science Center, a renovation of Seacobeck Hall which now serves as the new home of the Office of Disability Resources and the burgeoning College of Education, and the renovation of Virginia and Willard residence halls.
-And, currently, plans are underway for the design phase for a new theatre, as well as renovations of Melchers, duPont and Pollard halls.
+He has overseen the renovation of Mary Washington’s historic and beloved amphitheater, a major expansion to the Jepson Science Center, a renovation of Seacobeck Hall which now serves as the home of the Office of Disability Resources and the College of Education, and the renovation of Virginia and Willard residence halls.
+Plans are underway for a new theatre, as well as renovations of music and studio art spaces in Melchers, duPont and Pollard Halls.
 In many ways, Dr. Paino has set the stage for future success, for the campus and its graduates.

 Dr. Paino earned doctorate and master’s degrees in American Studies from Michigan State University.
 He holds a law degree from Indiana University and a bachelor’s degree in history and philosophy from Evangel College.
 He took office as the President of Mary Washington on July 1, 2016, and resides in historic Brompton with his wife, Kelly.
 They have two daughters, Sophia and Chloe.